Follow this step-by-step process to learn how to size a heating system for your process application.

 Calculating the wattage requirements to heat a system is a straightforward process as long as all the possibilities of heat energy flowing in and out of the system are considered.
 Heat requirements that must be considered are:

-- Initial heat for startup of the system, usually from an ambient temperature to a desired processing temperature.
+- Initial heat for startup of the system, usually from ambient temperature to the desired processing temperature.

 - Heating of material being processed during operation.

 - Heating of material flowing through the process such as a liquid that will be heated and pumped to be used elsewhere.

 - Heat losses to the environment due to conduction, convection, and radiation.

 Before beginning the calculations, it is important to realize the distinction between energy and power and their relationship to wattage requirements.
 In metric units, power is measured in watts (W) and energy is measured in watts multiplied by hours (W x hr).
 In English units, energy is measured in British thermal units (BTUs) and power is measured in BTU/hr.